wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

 = 1.1.16 =
-* Fixed the Board Member role not being available on subsites of a multisite if the plugin was network activated.
+* Fixed the Board Member role not being available on subsites of a multisite installation if the plugin was network activated.
 * Tested up to WordPress 5.7.

 = 1.1.15 =